Your Wedding Speech: Should You iPhone It In?

 “We’ve all been phubbed repeatedly and we don’t like it,” he explains in a blog post on Huffington Post.

 It’s happened to me so often I think the neuropathways in my brain have been rewired.
-Just seeing a speech delivered from an iPhone even triggers a phubbing response in me now.
+Just seeing a speech delivered from an iPhone even triggers a phubbing response in some people.

 I’ve seen an increase in the number of brides and grooms that ban speeches at their wedding delivered from phones.
 And I’ve heard mixed reviews from wedding audiences.
-Some don’t mind speakers using their phone, others don’t like it and have described it to me as “lazy.”
+Some don’t mind speakers delivering from their phone, while others don’t like it and have described it to me as “lazy.”

-Also be sure to have extra power on hand by carrying your phone charger or having a charging case.
-Pity the speaker whose battery goes dead as the master of ceremonies announces to the crowd, “And now here’s our maid of honor with her thoughts on this special day…”
+And be sure your phone is charged at the wedding.
+Pity the speaker whose battery goes dead as the master of ceremonies announces, “And now here’s our maid of honor with her thoughts on this special day…”